th3rring/nvim/README.md

 The following will install this config if you have an existing config it will move it to `~/.config/nvim.old`

-This script only supports Mac, Ubuntu and Arch
+This script only supports Ubuntu.

 ```
 bash <(curl -s https://raw.githubusercontent.com/th3rring/nvim/master/utils/install.sh)